Cold Email Outreach Templates For Link Building

 Resource pages are places that gather other pages on the same topic so that their users can have a lot of quality data all in the same place.

 So, if you find a resource page dedicated to a topic relevant to yours, you’re practically guaranteed to land a link there.
 For example, creating a website about hackproofing will get you links on cybersecurity resource pages.
+Additionally, offering specialized content like cybersecurity consulting services can make your site even more attractive to these resource curators, as they often seek actionable insights to share with their audience.

 All you really need to do is have a fitting piece of content that adds value to the resource page.
 Really, resource page link building is so efficient it’s one of the most used tactics by SEOs and link builders alike.